Nathan Boyles

 Nathan Boyles is an American politician.
 He serves as a Republican member for the 3rd district in the Florida House of Representatives since a 2025 special election.

 Boyles grew up in North Okaloosa County and received a Bachelor's Degree in Civil Engineering with an emphasis in environmental engineering from Florida State University.
+He also earned his Juris Doctor from Florida State University and initially returned to Crestview to practice law.
+He also has owned and operated Adams Sanitation, a local trash company, since 2019.